If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 MonosexualityAn overarching term to describe sexual orientations where attraction is directed towards only one gender, such as lesbian, gay or straight.

 MSM/MLMThis stands for ‘men who have sex with men’/’men loving men’.
-MSM is used as a term within sexual health and other services to make these services more inclusive to men who have sex with other men but may not identify as LGBTQ+.
+MSM is used as a term within sexual health and other services to make these services more inclusive to men who have sex with other men but may not identify as LGBT+.

 Non-monogamy A relationship dynamic where one, both or all partners are consensually not romantically and/or sexually exclusive.
 Partners agree on limits and boundaries regarding non-monogamy, and these agreements will be personal and unique to each relationship.